zaina04/api-testing-postman/README.md

 ## Overview

-This project demonstrates REST API testing using Postman.
-It covers CRUD operations, response validation, positive and negative testing, and basic automated Postman tests using JavaScript.
+This project demonstrates practical REST API testing using Postman.
+It includes CRUD operations, response validation, positive and negative testing, and basic automated Postman tests using JavaScript.

-The project uses the JSONPlaceholder public REST API for practice.
+The project uses the **JSONPlaceholder** public REST API as the testing environment.

+---

 ## Skills Demonstrated